nestjs/docs.nestjs.com/content/fundamentals/execution-context.md

 const roles = this.reflector.get<string[]>('roles', context.getHandler());
 ```

-The `Reflector` class allows us to easily access the metadata by the specified **key** (in this case, the key is `'roles'`; refer back to the `roles.decorator.ts` file and the `SetMetadata()` call made there).
-In the example above, we passed `context.getHandler()` in order to extract the metadata for the currently processed request method.
+The `Reflector#get` method allows us to easily access the metadata by passing in two arguments: a metadata **key** and a **context** (decorator target) to retrieve the metadata from.
+In this example, the specified **key** is `'roles'` (refer back to the `roles.decorator.ts` file above and the `SetMetadata()` call made there).
+The context is provided by the call to `context.getHandler()`, which results in extracting the metadata for the currently processed route handler.
 Remember, `getHandler()` gives us a **reference** to the route handler function.

-We can make this guard more generic by extracting the **controller metadata** and using that to determine the current user role.
+Alternatively, we may organize our controller by applying metadata at the controller level, applying to all routes in the controller class.

 ```typescript
 @@filename(cats.controller)